Saving Special Places • Building Better Communities

 On November 12, 2020, the Florida Department of Transportation submitted the final M-CORES task force reports to Gov. DeSantis and the Florida Legislature.
 During this webinar, FDOT Assistant Secretary for Strategic Development Brad Thoburn and Chief Planner Huiwei Shen, Florida TaxWatch President Dominic Calabro and Vice President of Research Kurt Wenner, and 1000 Friends of Florida President (and Northern Turnpike task force representative) Paul Owens and former Policy & Planning Director (and Suncoast task force representative) Thomas Hawkins provided an update on what was ahead in terms of the planning process, financial analysis and citizen participation.

 Covering All the Bases: Effective Engagement in the M-CORES Process

 SB 7068 was signed into law in 2019, authorizing the construction of three new tolled roadways through close to 350 miles of some of Florida’s best natural and agricultural lands.
-In this webinar, presenters provide an overview of M-CORES and transportation planning in Florida, as well as shortcomings in the M-CORES process and strategies for effective engagement.
+In this webinar, presenters provided an overview of M-CORES and transportation planning in Florida, as well as shortcomings in the M-CORES process and strategies for effective engagement.

 M-CORES (The Heartland and Suncoast Expressways): Policy and Planning Implications for Florida’s Future

 SB 7068 was passed during the 2019 Legislative Session and signed into law.
 It created M-CORES, or the “multi-use corridors of regional economic significance program” to be implemented by the Florida Department of Transportation.
-Conducted prior to the passage of the legislation, this webinar focuses on SB 7068’s implications for state transportation policy, regional planning, and land and habitat conservation.
+Conducted prior to the passage of the legislation, this webinar focused on SB 7068’s implications for state transportation policy, regional planning, and land and habitat conservation.